-1 Materials include a variety of developmentally appropriate instructional approaches to M Materials include a variety of developmentally appropriate instructional approaches to engage students in the mastery of the content.
-2 Materials consistently support flexible grouping (e.g., whole group, small group, partners, M one-on-one).
-3 Materials consistently support multiple types of practices (e.g., modeled, guided, М collaborative, independent) and provide guidance and structures to achieve effective implementation. in prementation.
-4 Materials represent a diversity of communities in the images and information about people М ''' and places.
+1 Materials include a variety of developmentally appropriate instructional approaches to engage students in the mastery of the content. Μ 2 Materials consistently support flexible grouping (e.g., whole group, small group, partners, one-on-one). Μ 3 Materials consistently support multiple types of practices (e.g., modeled, guided, collaborative, independent) and provide guidance and structures to achieve effective implementation. Μ 4 Materials represent a diversity of communities in the images and information about people and places. Μ